Washington state photographer Michael McAuliffe

 My photographs have appeared in local and national publications that include The Seattle Times, Nature Photographer, Air & Space Smithsonian, Bird Watcher’s Digest, Real Northwest Living and Edmonds Living Local.
 My work has also been displayed at Seattle’s Museum of Flight in the 2015, 2017 and 2021Spirit of Flight juried Photography Exhibitions and at the Puget Sound Bird Fest.
 My photo “C-47 Ground Crew Takes a Break” was a finalist in the Air and Space Smithsonian 2017 photo contest.

 I also write for magazines and online publications and I’m available for freelance writing and photography assignments.
-My writing has been published in The Seattle Times, Air & Space Smithsonian, BirdWatching Magazine, Bird Watcher’s Digest, Northwest Travel & Life and Real Northwest Living.
+My writing has been published in Air & Space Smithsonian, BirdWatching Magazine, Bird Watcher’s Digest, Northwest Travel & Life and Real Northwest Living.
 More details about my freelance writing can be found here.

 Find my latest updates and photographs on my Blog, Facebook and Instagram.